Medicare is the federal program that most retired Americans age 65 or older use as their primary medical insurance.

 Medicare as the Secondary Payer

-Medicare generally pays secondarily to medical insurance through active UC employment.
+Medicare generally pays secondarily, after medical coverage through active UC employment.

 - Medicare is primary for and active employee’s domestic partner (not legal spouse)